mahdibaghban27/AI-Robotics-Planning-with-PDDL-and-PDDLPlus/README.md

 - Waiting steps in planner output are idle time-advancement intervals, not manipulation duration.
 - A plan that is logically valid can still be temporally invalid if it exceeds the deadline.

-## Final submission checklist

-- Only the final files listed at the top of this README should be graded.
-- All four domain/problem combinations have been tested and run without errors.
-- Planner outputs are included under `codes/output/`.
-- The repository contains only the required `codes/`, `Report/`, and `slide/` folders at the root.
-- Old, duplicate, temporary, IDE, and unrelated files are not included.
-- The repository must be public before the deadline.

 ## References